 For more information please contact LaVerne Palmer after church services or by emailing the church office.

 Come and join this wonderful group of people who love to sing!
-CHOIR PRACTICES are on Thursdays at 7:30 P.M.
+CHOIR PRACTICES are on Sunday mornings at 9 a.m.
 Contact director Paul MacMillan for more information.

-The choir is a group of people who enjoy singing and usually spend each Thursday evening from September to May at the church preparing anthems to sing on Sunday mornings.
-Paul MacMillan, has been a choir director for over 40 years and is a master at selecting songs that delight both the congregation and the choir.
+The choir is a group of people who enjoy singing and preparing anthems to sing during the service.
+Paul MacMillan, has been a choir director for over 50 years and is a master at selecting songs that delight both the congregation and the choir.

 Get togethers often follow special events such as the Cantata, Easter preparations and year-end.
-The dedicated group of musicians are always on hand to bring their musical talents to worship.
+The Rothwell dedicated musicians are always on hand to bring their musical talents to worship.